Fully describe the business's activities?

 What Balance Sheet and Income Statements are available?

-Details that we have available is up to date for the month of Dec 2017 (unaudited).Audits AFSâs for all periods from 2005 onwards.
+Details that we have available is up to date for the month of May 2019 (unaudited).Audits AFSâs for all periods from 2005 to 2018.

 What percentage of the business is cash/credit?

 This is a tourist destination and bookings and payments are made in advance.

 How could the profitability of the business be improved?

 A more comprehensive marketing campaign targeting international guests needs to be done by an experienced marketer in this industry.
 This, I believe, will increase turnover significantly as there is spare âheads on bedsâ capacityâ.

 Is Seller finance available and for what amount?

 The seller will not accept down payment for the business.